-- Work with the Principal and SEN governor to determine the strategic development of the SEN policy and provision in the school. - Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans. - > Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and high-quality teaching. - Advise on the graduated approach to providing SEN support. - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - > Be the point of contact for external agencies, especially the local authority and its support services. - > During periods of transition for pupils, liaise with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Ensure the school keeps the records of all pupils with SEN up to date.
+- Work with the Principal and SEND governor to determine the strategic development of the SEND Policy and provision in the school. - Have day-to-day responsibility for the operation of this SEND Policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have Education Health Care Plans (EHCPs). - Provide professional guidance to colleagues and work with staff, parents/guardians, and other agencies to ensure that pupils with SEND receive appropriate support and high-quality teaching. - Advise on the graduated approach to providing SEND support. - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Be the point of contact for external agencies, especially the local authority and its support services. - During periods of transition for pupils, liaise with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Ensure the school keeps the records of all pupils with SEND up to date.

-4.2 The SEN governor
+4.2 The SEND governor